nikolap/kit-workshop/README.md

 (get-gif-by-id (user/api-ctx) {:parameters {:path {:id 3}}})
 ```

 Now we can see that all the fucntion work as intended, and we can take a look at creating actual tests before we move on to the next steps.

+### Converting REPL commands into tests

 We'll navigate to the `io.github.kit.gif2html.core-test` namespace.
 First thing we'll need to do here will be to require the `io.github.kit.gif2html.web.controllers.gifs` namespace which will be testing.

 We'll also use the `system-fixture` from the `io.github.kit.gif2html.test-utils` namespace to get access to the test system: